SharpC2/Documentation/customising/index.md

 ## Custom C2 Handlers

-A C2 Handler is a means by which a Drone communicates with the Team Server (and one day Drone-to-Drone as well).
+A C2 handler is a means by which a drone communicates with the team server or another P2P drone.

 ### TeamServer

-A Handler can be implemented directly into the existing TeamServer project or as a standalone DLL.
+A handler can be implemented directly into the existing team server project or as a standalone DLL.
 The advantage of a DLL is that it's more easily shareable.

-Create a .NET Class Library and add the TeamServer as a reference.
+Create a .NET Class Library and add the team server as a reference.
 Create your new handler class and have it inherit from `Handler`.

 ![](custom-teamserver-handler.png)